 Mr Rutherford has a passion for mineral exploration and development.
 Apart from EMU NL, he is general manager of another ASX listed explorer.
-He holds other directorships including chairperson of a public-unlisted tech company outside of the exploration segment.
+He holds other directorships including chairperson of a publiculisted tech company outside of the exploration segment.
 Mr Rutherford's strong past experience includes construction and agribusiness.

-Terence Streeter, (Non-Executive Director)
+Terence Streeter, (Non-Executive Director) (Passed away 15 July 2024)